Future Program Dates: October 2022–April 2024

 The CRDSA program is designed to improve the quality of clinical research and to address the shortage of persons with clinical expertise who are trained in quantitative research methods.
 These problems reflect the increasing complexity of clinical research, the increasing value of that clinical research, and the limited training of health professionals in research design and statistical analysis.
 Most clinical training programs include only minimal introductory statistics and research design activities.
 This CRDSA program is designed specifically to teach the skills and knowledge needed to carry out quantitative clinical research.

 The U-M School of Public Health pioneered the non-residential OJ/OC format in 1972.
-Approximately 300 students have successfully completed the CRDSA program since then.
+Over 500 students have successfully completed the CRDSA program since then.
 Participants meet in Ann Arbor at the School of Public Health for a four-day weekend (Thursday, Friday, Saturday, and Sunday) once every four to five weeks for thirty hours of class time.
 Between weekends on campus, participants complete course assignments and work on projects while remaining on their jobs.
 This Master of Science Degree Program lasts nineteen weekends.

 Each student's work setting becomes a personal research laboratory; and many of the program's assignments are created with the work setting in mind.
 Participants design and implement research projects, review proposals, and critique literature in their fields.
 The integration of work and academics increases the effectiveness of the program by making it part of, rather than isolated from, practice.